Triamec/GearUp/README.md

 It is recommended to use the TAM system explorer (part of the TAM Software) as a convenient way to create your configuration file.
-With the TAM system explorer, you can
+With the TAM system explorer, you can:
 - Boot and identify your system
 - Manipulate the register values of your drives
 - Save the TAM configuration as GearUp.TAMcfg and replace the existing default GearUp.TAMcfg

-It is clear that the adjustment of register values is a major task and requires understanding of motion control.
+*The adjustment of register values is a major task and requires understanding of motion control.
 Please contact Triamec if you need further assistance with this setup procedure.
-For this "Gear Up!" program, a working TAM configuration file is a prerequisite.
+For this "Gear Up!" program, a working TAM configuration file is a prerequisite.*

 As an alternative to replacing the existing GearUp.TAMcfg or its content, you can
 - add your own TAM configuration file to the GearUp project,